 - Scope 1 emissions Emissions from sources that are owned or controlled by the reporting company.
-For Sempra Energy, these include emissions from natural gas-fired power plants, natural gas pipelines and fleet vehicles. - Scope 2 emissions Emissions emitted by another company to generate electricity, heating/ cooling or steam that the reporting company purchases and then uses in its own operations.
-For Sempra Energy, these include emissions from electricity purchased and used in our own facilities, as well as emissions from the electricity purchased for our customers but lost during transmission and distribution. - Scope 3 emissions Emissions from the generation of electricity purchased for and delivered to our customers; emissions from the production of natural gas purchased for and delivered to our customers; and emissions from the production and delivery of the raw materials we need for our business (pipes, wires, meters, office supplies).
+For Sempra Energy, these include emissions from natural gas-fired power plants, natural gas pipelines and fleet vehicles.

+- Scope 2 emissions Emissions emitted by another company to generate electricity, heating/ cooling or steam that the reporting company purchases and then uses in its own operations.
+For Sempra Energy, these include emissions from electricity purchased and used in our own facilities, as well as emissions from the electricity purchased for our customers but lost during transmission and distribution.

+- Scope 3 emissions Emissions

+(excluding those already reported

+in scope 2) that are a result of

+the reporting company's activity,

+but occur at sources owned or

+controlled by others.
+For Sempra

+Energy, these include emissions

+from customer use of our services

+(such as customers burning natural

+gas we have delivered); emissions

+from the generation of electricity purchased for and delivered to our customers; emissions from the production of natural gas purchased for and delivered to our customers; and emissions from the production and delivery of the raw materials we need for our business (pipes, wires, meters, office supplies).
 Note that due to the complexity involved in tracking or estimating emissions from some sources, Sempra Energy does not report on all of types of scope 3 emissions.